 Marian Hurley completed her PhD at University College Cork, and her thesis investigated the representation of the anti-Fascist Resistance in Italian film from the points of view of national identity and its dialogue with culture, and national film history.
 She has published on depictions of gender and national identity in Italian film, and her research interests include neorealism, political film, memory and identity in film, and urban and rural spaces in Italian cinema.
 Current research projects include a study of the representation of the city in 1960s popular Italian film and an appraisal of filmic and literary citation in recent cinematic representations of political violence in Italy.

 Abigail Keating (Web Designer and Content Editor) is a final-year PhD candidate in Film Studies at University College Cork, with a thesis entitled "Locating the Transnational: Representations and Aesthetics of the City in Contemporary European Cinema".
-Her publications include articles on transnational film, cinematic Dublin, Italian documentary, Irish-language media, interactive home movies, and Web 2.0, as well as contributions to Intellect’s Directory of World Cinema series.
-She has worked as a video editor on a number of non-commercial projects, as a research assistant and video editor on the nationally funded Capturing the Nation: Irish Home Movies, 1930-1970, and teaches on the MA in Film Studies at UCC.
-Her research interests include: European cinema(s); space, place and the city in film; digital media; non-fiction; "dotcomumentary"; and Web 2.0.
+She has contributed articles to such journals and anthologies as Studies in Documentary Film, New Cinemas: Journal of Contemporary Film, Film-Philosophy, Directory of World Cinema (2011), Glocal Ireland: Current Perspectives on Literature and the Visual Arts (2011), and Amateur Filmmaking: The Home Movie, the Archive, the Web (2014).
+She has worked as a video editor and videographer on a number of projects, as a research assistant and video editor on the nationally funded Capturing the Nation: Irish Home Movies, 1930-1970, and teaches on the MA in Film Studies at UCC.
+Her research interests include: European cinema(s); the city, space and place in film; digital media; non-fiction; pop culture; and Web 2.0.